andrew henderson menu

 Pensioner Visa (Pensionado Visa)

-Argentina grants the Pensionado visa to foreigners who can prove a regular monthly pension of at least 30,000 Argentine pesos (around $135 currently though subject to fluctuation).
-The amount must be received from a foreign government or organization.
+Argentina grants the Pensionado Visa to foreigners who can provide a regular monthly pension of ARS900,000 (currently US$1,012) which is equal to five times 180,000 Argentine pesos (or the most up-to-date minimum wage).
+The amount must be received from a foreign government or organisation.
+You must prove your pension/income to the immigration department and present a clean criminal record.

 The Argentine Pensionado Visa is a one-year visa renewable for three years, after which you can apply for permanent residency.
 You can also apply for Argentine citizenship after two consecutive years of residency.